 Often, disabled dogs are overlooked, as their needs may seem scary, but they are usually no more challenging to look after than an able-bodied pet.
 A Tripawd, for example, can manage wonderfully with three legs.
 And, even if they do need a little extra care, their positive outlook on life and ability to adapt can be hugely inspiring.

 The Bully Breeds

 Tragically, Pit Bulls and other Bully Breeds are one of the most frequently found types of dogs in rescue shelters across the United States.
-Their numbers are so high primarily as a result of backyard breeding, keeping for the wrong reason (as fighting or bait dog or status symbol), the frustrating laws around Breed Specific Legislation, and an ingrained prejudice from some towards the breed type.
+Their numbers are so high primarily as a result of backyard breeding, keeping for the wrong reason (as fighting or bait dog or status symbol), the frustrating laws around Breed Specific Legislation, ill-prepared owners for their high energy levels and needs, and an ingrained prejudice from some towards the breed type.

-Truthfully, though, these dogs make wonderful family pets.
-By adopting a Bully Breed, not only will you be saving a dog that could spend a long time in the shelter environment, or even euthanised, but you will also become an advocate for the Breed, helping to dispel misconceptions.
+By responsibly adopting a Bully Breed, not only will you be saving a dog that could spend a long time in the shelter environment, or even euthanized, but you will also become an advocate for the breed, helping to dispel misconceptions.